MartinPG22/MartinPG22/README.md

 # Hi there 👋, I'm Martín Portugal González

 Welcome to my GitHub profile!
 I'm passionate about Software Development, Cybersecurity, and Artificial Intelligence.
+I love tackling complex problems, optimizing systems, and learning new technologies to improve efficiency and performance.

 ---

-### 🎓 About Me
+###🎓 About Me
-- 🎓 **Final-year Computer Engineering student** at Universidad Carlos III de Madrid (UC3M).
+- 🎓 Final-year Computer Engineering student at Universidad Carlos III de Madrid (UC3M).
-- 💻
-- 🗄️
+- 💡 Interested in high-performance computing, data structures, algorithms, and secure software development.
+- 🔐 Passionate about cybersecurity, ethical hacking, and system vulnerabilities.
+- 🤖 Enthusiastic about machine learning and AI, particularly in optimization and automation.
+- 🏆 Constantly working on personal and academic projects to apply and expand my knowledge.
+- 🌍 Open to collaborations, internships, and research opportunities in software development, AI, and cybersecurity.

 Feel free to explore my repositories and connect with me!